-Fast forward to 2019, where I am rapidly approaching ‘midlife’, the objective and fundamental reality of what it means to be a Christian remains unchanged – Christ is still Lord and I belong to him.
-As such, as the years pass by I am continually tasked with the duty of working out what his lordship means, at every twist and turn of my life, peculiarly so as a woman.
+Fast forward to 2019, where I am rapidly approaching ‘midlife’.
+The objective and fundamental reality of what it means to be a Christian remains unchanged.
+For Christ is still Lord and I belong to him.
+As such, as the years pass by I am continually tasked with the duty of working out what his lordship means – at every twist and turn of my life – peculiarly so as a woman.

-Like a pair of glasses, a biblical worldview brought a whole new dimension to the way I perceived life, along with what I desired from it.
+Like a pair of glasses, a biblical worldview brought a whole new dimension how I perceived life.
+And what I desired from it.